lukshyaverma/Fraudulent-Transaction-Detection-Using-Various-Machine-Learning-Techniques/README.md

   a.
 Course of Action: Date-wise documentation of steps taken towards the project.

   b.
-ML Ideas: Rough repository of ideas to explore for the project
+ML Ideas: Rough repository of ideas to explore for the project.

   c.
-Other SQL and Python queries in a numbered order
+Other SQL and Python queries in a numbered order.

+  d.
+Pivot table analysis to understand data trends and opportunities for feature engineering.